| |

 on neck and mouth.
 Extra lines create the folds

-Next, using a brush tool with
+in the skin. | Next, using a brush tool with

 varying degrees of opacity, flow and boer goat colors,